 Frying Sweet Potato Chips

-Personally, I don’t fry any of my food or my chips because I think it’s adding unnecessary oil to my diet, creating a high-fat meal without good reason, but I have to admit that deep-fried sweet potato chips can be absolutely delicious, so if you normally use a fryer, that is an option for cooking the sweet potato chips.
+Personally, I don’t fry any of my food because I think it’s adding unnecessary oil to my diet, creating a high-fat meal without good reason, but I have to admit that deep-fried sweet potato chips can be absolutely delicious, so if you normally use a fryer, that is another option for cooking the sweet potato chips.

 Toppings for the Loaded Sweet Potatoes